Belagavi border dispute

-The Belagavi border dispute or Belgaon border dispute is a dispute between the Indian states of Karnataka and Maharashtra over which state Belagavi rightfully should be part of.
-Belagavi is now a district in Karnataka, but in British India, was part of the Bombay Presidency, together with present-day Gujarat, Maharashtra and certain areas of Karnataka.
+The Belagavi border dispute or Belgaon border dispute is a dispute between the Indian states of Karnataka and Maharashtra over the administration of the city of Belgaum and surrounding areas.
+During the British Raj, the region was part of the Bombay Presidency, a former colonial province that included western Maharashtra, north-western Karnataka, and much of Gujarat, and then became part of the short-lived Bombay State after Indian independence.
+As part of the States Reorganisation Act based on linguistic lines in 1956, Belgaum—because of its Kannada plurality—was incorporated into the newly formed state of Karnataka.
+Adjacent Marathi-speaking areas remained in Maharashtra.
+Currently, Belgaum is administered as part of the Belagavi district in Karnataka.

 History

 Background

 An 1881 census recorded a population of 864,014 residents in the Belagavi district.
-556,397 (64.39 percent) of them were Kannada speakers and 225,008 (26.04 percent) spoke Marathi.
+556,397 (64.39 per cent) of them were Kannada speakers and 225,008 (26.04 per cent) spoke Marathi.

 With the independence of India in 1947, the Belagavi district of the former Bombay Presidency became a part of Bombay State.
 In 1956, the States Reorganization Act incorporated the Belagavi district into the newly formed Mysore state (now Karnataka).
 This placed Belagavi, with its majority of Marathi speakers, within the Kannada-majority Karnataka.
 Adjoining areas with mostly Marathi-speaking citizens were incorporated into a newly formed Maharashtra state.

 Boundary Commission's decision

 Belagavi historically has been a part of the Kannada region and has seen many Kannadiga dynasties ruling over it.
 The demographics of the region changed in the 18th century as in other parts of India.
 The period saw the expansion of the Maratha empire under the Peshwa, culminating in its geographic spread memorialized as being from "Attock to Cuttack".
-A large chunk of the Karnataka region became a part of the empire and was wrongly called the "Southern Maratha Country" (comprising most of North Karnataka, with its vast majority of Kannada speakers).
+A large chunk of the Karnataka region became a part of the empire and was called the "Southern Maratha Country" (comprising most of North Karnataka, with its vast majority of Kannada speakers).
 When the British came to power, the region was dotted by remnants of the Maratha empire ruling over their jagirs and feudal states.
 The language of the land essentially remained Kannada.
 The prevailing situation was summed up by John Faithfull Fleet in The Dynasties of the Kanarese Districts of the Bombay Presidency (1894), which forms a part of the Gazetteer of the Bombay Presidency (Vol-1, Part-II, Book-III) thus: